Go to The Journal of Clinical Investigation

 • Contact

-Interleukin-10 attenuates metabolic dysfunction-associated steatotic liver disease via modulation of hepatic responses to lipotoxicity
+IL-10 attenuates metabolic dysfunction–associated steatotic liver disease via modulation of hepatic responses to lipotoxicity

 Akira Kado, Kazuya Okushin, Takeya Tsutsumi, Toshiyuki Kishida, Kazuhiko Ikeuchi, Hiroshi Yotsuyanagi, Kyoji Moriya, Kazuhiko Koike, Mitsuhiro Fujishiro